-- A. A committee shall perform its designated work according to the specific instructions of the appointing court or board. - B. The recommendations of a committee require action by the appointing court or board. - C. A committee report of its actions implementing the instructions and orders of the court or agency may not require further action. - D. All written reports shall be signed by the chairman and secretary.
+A. A committee shall perform i - A committee shall perform its designated work according to the specific instructions of the appointing court or board. - appointing court or board.
+The recommendations of a committee require - action by the appointing court or board.

+A committee report of its actions implementing the instructions and orders of the court or - agency may not require further action.